Social Icons

 Directed by Troy Quane and Nick Bruno

-Spies in Disguise is one movie I hope many take the time to go see.
-The movie is fast paced with terrific voice casting and funny to the bone.
-I like the simplicity in the production of this animation and the lack of need to try and make the animation realistic.
-It was like the animation knew what it had to deliver and made sure it performed that act to the best of its ability.
+Spies in Disguise is a movie I hope many people take the time to see.
+It’s fast-paced, features terrific voice casting, and is funny to the core.
+I love the simplicity of its animation and how it doesn’t try to be overly realistic.
+It’s like the animation knew exactly what it had to deliver and made sure to do it to the best of its ability.

-On the other side of the spectrum is Walter (Tom Holland), a socially challenged scientific genius who wants to make the world a better place without hurting anyone.
+Lance Sterling (Will Smith) is the world’s most awesome secret agent—think James Bond, but Black and cooler.
+He’s known for always working alone and doing things his way.
+On the other end of the spectrum is Walter Beckett (Tom Holland), a socially awkward scientific genius who wants to make the world a better place without hurting anyone.

-During an incident which resulted in Lance confronting Walter, Lance accidentally drank something which was not meant for consumption which then transformed him into a pigeon.
-To make it worse, Lance is being hunted by his agency for betrayal.
+During an incident where Lance confronts Walter, Lance accidentally drinks something not meant for consumption, which transforms him into a pigeon.
+To make matters worse, Lance is now being hunted by his own agency for alleged betrayal.
+While trying to clear his name, he must track down the cybernetic terrorist who framed him—and he needs Walter’s help to create an antidote to turn him back into a human.

-The production of this animation was wrapped up before the Disney acquisition of 20th Century Fox.
-Making this animation the first Blue Sky Studios release under their new parent company Walt Disney.
-I do not think Disney tried to pump much marketing funds into this movie after the acquisition, but I do hope word of mouth will move many to go see this family friendly gem.
-You can bet Disney has much of their marketing power behind their Star Wars franchise to wrap up the Skywalker Saga.
+The production of this animation wrapped up before Disney’s acquisition of 20th Century Fox, making Spies in Disguise the first Blue Sky Studios release under Disney.
+I don’t think Disney pumped much marketing money into this movie after the acquisition, but I hope word of mouth will encourage people to see this family-friendly gem.
+After all, Disney has most of its marketing power focused on wrapping up the Skywalker Saga in Star Wars.

-The movie is having a hard start in the box office because it is being overshadowed this 2019 by another Disney movie released to take advantage of the festive season – Star Wars IX: The Rise of Skywalker.
-To add more challenge Frozen 2 (2019) another animation and a huge children favorite released also by Disney, is also in the mix for capturing children’s interest and will take money off this movie.
-That said this movie is up against an onslaught of money grabbers, and will not be a huge money maker, but I do not think Disney cares much about that.
+The movie is off to a tough start at the box office because it’s being overshadowed by another Disney release this holiday season—Star Wars IX: The Rise of Skywalker.
+To add to the challenge, Frozen 2 (2019), another Disney animation and a huge favorite among kids, is also competing for attention.
+With all these heavy hitters, Spies in Disguise is up against a lot and likely won’t be a huge money-maker—but I don’t think Disney cares too much about that.

-Spies in Disguise is a fun family friendly movie that anyone can go see on their own or with their family.
-Children will love it and parents can be comfortable with the message the movie passes across.
+Spies in Disguise is a fun, family-friendly movie that anyone can enjoy, whether alone or with their family.
+Kids will love it, and parents can appreciate the positive message it delivers.

 Jumanji: The Next Level (2019)